katyoverstreet/codeanywhere-blog/blog.md

 *Hello!
 My name is Katy!
 Welcome to my Web Developer journey!
 This blog will be following me as I make my way through the Awesome Inc Web Development Bootcamp!
 The first week is a lot of reading and prework to prepare.*

+*Let me tell you a bit about myself.
+I am 20 years old, my favourite food is probably.........*

 :sparkles:This is my first blog post!:sparkles:
 <br/>